mckenzie-mm/ecs-nordic-cdk/README.md

 # CDK

-This is the infra-structure as code (AWS CDK) part of the demonstration setup for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/)
+This is the infra-structure as code (AWS CDK) part of the demonstration website built for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/)

 The code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade.
 The demonstration website is at: http://3.26.70.15/